aidenywl/data-mining-property-prices/README.md

 * `test.csv` and `train.csv` are part of the primary dataset and are respectively the test and training sets.
 * `/data/additional_data` contains the data for consumer price index.
 * `/data/auxiliary-data` contains the data for distances to prominent places in Singapore

+`Predictions`:

+All predictions are by default stored in `/predictions/` for clear distinctions between types of files.